ofiwg/libfabric/man/fi_getinfo.3.md

   FI_LOCAL_COMM, for example NICs that lack loopback support, cannot be used to communicate with processes on the same system.

+*FI_SOURCE_ERR*
+: Must be paired with FI_SOURCE.
+When specified, this requests that raw source addressing data be returned as part of completion data for any address that has not been inserted into the local address vector.
+Use of this capability may require the provider to validate incoming source address data against addresses stored in the local address vector, which may adversely affect performance.

 Capabilities may be grouped into two general categories: primary and secondary.
 Primary capabilities must explicitly be requested by an application, and a provider must enable support for only those primary